mchaney-dev/andromeda/docs/model.md

 >
 > - `model_type` (string): Optional.
 The type of model to use.
 Defaults to `GPT-NEO`.
 >
 > - `model_path` (string): Optional.
 The path to the model to use.
-Defaults to `mchaney/andromeda`, the custom model used in development, but can be any model from the HuggingFace model hub, or a path to a local folder containing the model's files.
+Defaults to `EleutherAI/gpt-neo-125m`, but can be any model from the HuggingFace model hub, or a path to a local folder containing the model's files.
 >
 > **Returns:**
 >